denten-books/plain-text/2-device.md

-comprehension first in *The Blue and Brown Books* along with *Philosophical Grammar* (all compiled in the early 1930s), then in his lectures and remarks on the foundations of psychology and mathematics from the late 1930s, and finally in *Philosophical Investigations*, (written between 1945 and 1949).
-To give you a sense of the timeline: Alan Turing's entered King's College in 1931 [@hodges_alan_1983, 78] and his paper on computable numbers appeared in print in 1936.
-It is likely that the two philosophers met at the Moral Science Club, where by the 1930s Wittgenstein "monopolized the discussion," even in the presence of prominent philosophers like George Edward Moore [@duncan-jones_g._1958, 25].
-Turing attended Wittgenstein's lectures on the foundations of mathematics in 1939.
-If we take Turing machines to stand in as a kind of a universal symbol for computation itself, capable of transforming the practice of arts and letters in almost every field of aesthetic and intellectual activity, it becomes paramount to view them outside of the narrow confines of mathematical theory.
-Understanding Turing machines within the history of symbolic interpretation more broadly, brings computing closer to the light of cultural criticism.
-The bulk of this section is therefore concerned with drawing the intertextual connections between Turing's early work on computation and Wittgenstein's "middle period," between his *Tractatus* and *Philosophical Investigations*.
-The two thinkers occupy the same vibrant intellectual milieu in Cambridge for the best part of the decade.
+comprehension first in *The Blue and Brown Books* along with *Philosophical Grammar* (all compiled in the early 1930s), then in his lectures and remarks on the foundations of psychology and mathematics from the late 1930s, and finally in *Philosophical Investigations*, written between 1945 and 1949.[^ln1-timeline]
-Their work during this period shows a significant thematic overlap, which although acknowledged, receives scant attention in the critical literature.[^ln1-cope]

-The earliest of these documents, Wittgenstein's *Blue Book*, begins with a question of interpretation.
+The earliest of these documents, *The Blue Book*, begins with a question of interpretation.
 "What is a meaning of a word?"
 Wittgenstein asks.
 And from the start, he cautions his students against choosing the easy answer, which holds that meaning resides in the head.
 Wittgenstein writes:

 > It is misleading then to talk of thinking as of a "mental activity".
 We may
 > say that thinking is essentially the activity of operating with signs.
 This